-Each Fund qualifies as a "mutual fund trust" within the meaning of the Tax Act.
-This summary is based on the assumption that each Fund will qualify, at all times, as a "mutual fund trust" within the meaning of the Tax Act.
+Each Fund currently qualifies as a "mutual fund trust" within the meaning of the Tax Act.
+This summary is based on the assumption that each Fund will, at all times, qualify or be deemed to qualify as a "mutual fund trust" within the meaning of the Tax Act.
 In order to continue to qualify as a mutual fund trust, a Fund must, among other things, comply on a continuous basis with certain minimum requirements respecting the ownership and dispersal of units.
 If a Fund does not qualify as a "mutual fund trust" at all times, the income tax considerations described below could be materially different.